neuralvis/elpa-mirror/melpa/xah-elisp-mode-readme.txt

 Major features different from emacs-lisp-mode:

-• Syntax coloring of 99% statistically most frequently used elisp functions.
+• Syntax coloring of ALL elisp symbols documented in elisp manual.
+• Symbols are colored by their technical type: function, special form, macro, command, user option, variable.
 • Completion for function names with `ido-mode' interface. (press TAB after word)
+• Command to format entire sexp expression unit. (press TAB before word.)
 • Function param template. (press space after function name.)
-• 1 to 4 letters abbrevs for top 50 most used functions. e.g. “bsnp” → “buffer-substring-no-properties”
+• 1 to 4 letters abbrevs for top 50 most used functions. e.g. “d” → expands full (defun ...) template.
-• Convenient formatting command that formats entire sexp expression unit. (press TAB before word.)

 Call `xah-elisp-mode' to activate the mode.
 Files ending in “.el” will also open in `xah-elisp-mode'.